Are you wondering if there are enough life coach jobs out there?

 In each of these major life coach job fields (Career, Dating + Relationship, and Health), all of the coaches said that their businesses are…STABLE AND GROWING.

-Here was the trend each of them said they where noticing: While there are more coaches and therefore much more competition than when they started, coaching has become more mainstream, and that means that there are now more clients.
+But here’s the bigger years-long trend: While there are more coaches and therefore much more competition than when they started, coaching has become more mainstream, and that means that there are now more clients.

 Let me say that again: There are now more clients than 5, 10 or 15 years ago.